pnnl/copper/docs/source/Additional Examples.rst

         vars=["eir-f-t", "eir-f-plr"], method="best_match", tol=tol
     )

-Targeting Two Different Rating Standards
+Targeting two different rating standards
 -----------------------------------------

-The rating conditions in AHRI Standard 550/590 and 551/591 are different. **Copper** support the IPLV and performance curve generation for both standards.
-It is possible to also generate curves for two sets of targeted efficiencies, one for AHRI 550/590, and the other one for 551/591.
-The following example demonstrate that.
+The rating conditions in AHRI Standards 550/590 and 551/591 are different. **Copper** supports the IPLV and performance curve generation for both standards.
+It is also possible to generate curves for two sets of targeted efficiencies, one for AHRI 550/590 and the other for 551/591 as demonstrated in the following example:

 .. sourcecode:: python